Integrating Signals with Cost Tracking

 This allows Paid to track your business outcomes and attribute costs accordingly.

-Important: Cost Tracking Rules
+Automatic Cost Tracking

 Basic Integration Pattern